Andre 3000 is back with new Mother's Day music

 Rollers and a nightgown."

-Since Andre and Big Boi released the double album, "Speakerboxxx/The Love Below," in 2003, the 42-year-old Benjamin has been known to vanish from the music scene for years at a time.
+Since Benjamin and Big Boi released the double album, "Speakerboxxx/The Love Below," in 2003, the 42-year-old Benjamin has been known to vanish from the music scene for years at a time.

 He has dabbled in commercials and acting -- most notably portraying Jimi Hendrix in the biopic "Jimi: All Is By My Side" -- and also tried his hand at fashion, though he recently announced he lost millions with his Benjamin Bixby line of clothing.